bave8672/starter_template/README.md

-# starter_template
+# Web Starter Template

-Web Starter Template
+For writing HTML, JS and CSS